-Answer: The Public Service concentration was developed for students with careers in the public sector: law enforcement, public agencies and human service organizations.
+The Applied Studies - Public Service concentration was developed for students with careers in the public sector: public agencies and human service organizations.
 Students who complete the required courses for Public Service should build knowledge, skills, and confidence to lead these organizations and to advocate for their missions and purposes.

 The Individual Studies major is offered to students with unique career and educational goals, and who wish to focus on completing the Bachelor's degree.
 Students work with the BPS Academic Advisor to develop an individualized plan for completing a degree.

 Answer: Formal training (not just work experience) may be considered for academic credit in the BPS program as elective credit.
 Students may submit documentation of completed training experiences, which are reviewed using national standards for awarding credit.
 Some typical examples include Law Enforcement Academy, Real Estate Sales, Life and Casualty Insurance, and Computer Software and Network training programs.
 The BPS Academic Advisor can provide additional guidance on the credit approval process.